AzmiHaider92/Perfect-loop-gif-nerf/README.md

 </p>

 # Approach

-A gif is a series of images.
-To utilize nerf, we need to:
+Since a gif is a series of images, to utilize nerf, we need to:
 1) extract images from the gif.
 2) generate camera position for each image (we use colmap for that).
 3) train nerf on the extracted images (+ generated camera positions).